When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • lymph nodes, etc.

-As you can see, when diagnosed with cancer, endoscopic examination is not always possible, as in the case of other indicated problems.
-Therefore, be sure to first consult with a specialist, try to answer all questions as honestly as possible and not dissemble.
-Your health and recovery depends on it.
+As you can see, when diagnosed with cancer, endoscopic examination is not always possible, as in the case of other specified problems.
+Therefore, be sure to first consult with a specialist, try to answer all questions as honestly as possible and not lie.
+Your health and recovery depend on it.

-EGDS is prescribed to patients only according to real-life indications:
+FGDS is prescribed to patients only for real indications:

 • peritoneal pain of unknown origin;